 Credit is a numerical value that indicates student's work load (Lectures, Seminars, Assignments, Group Exercises, seminars, mini projects etc.) to complete a course unit.
-In the university 10 contact hours constitute one credit (As per AICTE norms).
+In the university 15 contact hours constitute one credit.
 The contact hours are transformed into Credits.
-As per present norms, there are 4 contact hours per paper (subject) per week which works out to be 40 contact hours per paper (subject) per semester.
+As per present norms, there are 4 contact hours per paper (subject) per week which works out to be 60 contact hours per paper (subject) per semester.